0xweb-org/examples-backend/readme.md

 ### Blockchain-as-a-Backend

-An example, how a Contract could be like the REST endpoint for your frontend application.
+This repository demonstrates how a smart contract can function as a REST-like endpoint for frontend applications.
+It also serves as a CI pipeline for publishing the 0xweb package, streamlining the development and deployment process.

 > Further reading https://dev.kit.eco/blockchain-as-a-backend

 ----

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/0xweb-org/examples-backend/tree/master.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/0xweb-org/examples-backend/tree/master)